-The accelerated death benefit for chronic illness is not long-term care insurance, the critical illness benefit is not health insurance, and they are not intended to replace long-term care insurance or health insurance.
+The accelerated death benefit for chronic illness is not long-term care insurance is not intended to replace long-term care insurance or health insurance.
 For a thorough comparison between accelerated death benefits and long-term care, please reference the Comparing Accelerated Death Benefit for Chronic Illness and Long-Term Care Insurance section of this brochure.